go-micro/.github/profile/README.md

 ## Overview

 Go Micro is a framework for distributed systems development.
 This is the home of the Go Micro community and related projects.
-We expect the community to grow independent of any single company and long term maintainers will be added based on their prior contributions.

 ## Projects
 - [Framework](https://github.com/go-micro/go-micro) - The core Go framework for development